-One of them is a creepy insert which are commonly found on most pets and most during warm climate or weather.
-The second is sand bug also know as scavenger.
-Sand fleas are quiet small to the eyes, these little insert size is about the size of a grain of rice, with a clear wings and dark spots.
+One of them is a creepy insert which is commonly found on most pets and most during warm climate or weather.
+The second is a sand bug also known as a scavenger.
+Sand fleas are quite small to the eyes, this little insert size is about the size of a grain of rice, with clear wings and dark spots.

-The are a few common names for sand fleas, 1) midges
+They are a few common names of sand fleas,

 2) beach fleas

-You can find these sand fleas sandy areas like marshes and beaches, and usually hunt in early mornings or at nightfall.
-These inserts usually hunt for their prey just within their habitat, and usually do not move around homes were people live.
+You can find these sand fleas in sandy areas like marshes and beaches and usually, hunt in early mornings or at nightfall.
+These inserts usually hunt for their prey just within their habitat, and usually, do not move around homes where people live.

-Pets that contact these sand fleas or beach fleas are usually those that strolling around the shores which are home for sand fleas.
+Pets that contact these sand fleas or beach fleas are usually those that strolling around the shores which are home to sand fleas.